pnp/custom-learning-office-365/installation/UpdateV3-V4.md

 ![Deploy package to tenant](../images/DeployM365LP.png)

 If you've updated the package you will also want to update it in the custom learning site collection.
-Navigate to the site collection that is your custom learning main site, then site contents, and then click on the menu for `Microsoft 365 learning pathways` and select Details.
+Navigate to the site collection that is your custom learning main site, then site contents, and then click on the menu for `Microsoft 365 Learning Pathways` and select Details.
 (Previously called Custom Learning for Office 365)

 ![Site Collection App Version](../images/SiteCollectionAppVersion.png)